-The budget creates the framework for program management and overall administrative decisions.
-An approved budget must be in place at all times for expenditures to be made and fundraisers to be conducted.
+The budget is a financial representation of the activities and operations a PTA expects to conduct during the PTA's fiscal year.
+An adopted budget must be in place at all times for fundraisers to be conducted and expenses to be paid.
 The budget for the following year is presented and adopted by the membership at the last membership meeting of the year.
-It is amended at the first membership meeting based upon approved Plans of Work submitted by the new executive board members.
-The members always approve expenses and income via the budget, which can be amended as needed.
+It is amended at the first membership meeting of the next fiscal year based on approved plans of work submitted by the incoming executive board.
+The membership always approves expenses and income via the budget, which can be amended as needed.